-At Advanced Center for Orthopedics and Plastic Surgery, our specialty-trained and experienced hand and wrist surgeons, Dr. Taylor and Dr. Blotter, specialize in treating trigger finger and are highly skilled in performing a trigger finger release (also trigger finger surgery).
-At Advanced Center for Orthopedics and Plastic Surgery, doctors Blotter and Taylor have been providing patients with progressive hand care, such as trigger finger release, for nearly 13 years.
+At Advanced Center for Orthopedics and Plastic Surgery, our specialty-trained and experienced hand and wrist surgeons, Dr. Taylor, specialize in treating trigger finger and are highly skilled in performing a trigger finger release (also trigger finger surgery).
+At Advanced Center for Orthopedics and Plastic Surgery have been providing patients with progressive hand care, such as trigger finger release, for nearly 13 years.
 In fact, they have helped hundreds of Marquette-area patients each year regain strength, flexibility, and function through their dedication and continuous research.

 A trigger finger is a common orthopedic condition that affects the tendons that control motion in the fingers and thumb.
 Trigger finger occurs when the tendon sheath (a small tunnel that keeps the tendons in place) becomes swollen or thickened, preventing the tendon from sliding with ease.
 When trying to straighten the irritated finger, a “pop” or “snapping” sensation occurs, making the affected finger suddenly shoot out.
 This act is the source of the name “trigger finger.”